a2-ai-prism-ecosystem/r-package-workflows/README.md

 | Variable | `PRISM_API_URL` | Base URL of your PRISM instance |
 | Secret | `PRISM_API_TOKEN` | API token for PRISM authentication |

-If you are not using PRISM, no additional secrets or variables are needed — `GITHUB_TOKEN` is provided automatically.
+If you are not using PRISM, no additional secrets or variables are needed.

 #### Step 4: Tag and release